Alternative Dispute Resolution for the 10th JD Suffolk County

 FAQ

-Every personal injury and commercial case is screened for ADR.
+Every personal injury and commercial type case is screened for ADR.

-Parties are referred to ADR in the beginning stages of the case.
-Once the complaint is filed and a request a preliminary conference is made to the court, the case is screened for presumptive ADR at the time of the preliminary conference.
+Parties are referred to ADR in the beginning of the case.
+Once the complaint is filed and a request for preliminary conference is made to the court, the case is screened for ADR at the time of the preliminary conference.

 How will I know?

 All parties in personal injury and commercial cases are represented by counsel.
 Your attorney should inform you of the process and the steps required.
-In addition, once an action is diverted to the ADR program, your attorney is given a date for the exchange of limited discovery and a date to appear for the settlement conference.
-The judge signs an order specifying the dates for discovery and conference.
-A copy of the order is uploaded into the e-file system and publicly available for review.
+In addition, once an action is selected for the ADR program, the parties are given an ADR Preliminary Conference Order and a date for the exchange of limited discovery, as well as a date to appear for the initial Neutral Evaluation.
+After the Judge signs the order specifying the dates for discovery and Neutral Evaluation session, a copy of the order is uploaded into the e-file system and publicly available for review.

 I am an unrepresented litigant in a personal injury or commercial case, may I have a lawyer assigned by the court?